nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 {% endprotip %}

 {% elsif page.advanced %}

 ## Setting up your link schema for email

 The Branch script turns your web url (`ORIGINAL_URL` in the example snippet in this guide) into a Branch link.

 There are four ways to do this.
 Your Branch account manager will set your app configuration up according to the technique you use.

 If you use your web URL as a deep link value:

 1. **URL path:** If you use the path of your web URL as your  `$deeplink_path` value, or any other deep link value, then the configuration will automatically take the path of the URL and put it in deep link data.
 1. **Full URL:** If you use the full web URL as your `$deeplink_path` value, or any other deep link value, then the configuration will take the entire URL and put it in deep link data.

 If you use unique key/value data as deep link values:

 1. **Hosted deep link data:** You can host your deep link data on your website with a metatag that looks like this `<meta name="branch:deeplink:my_key" content="my_value" />` where `my_key` and `my_value` will become a key value pair in deep link data.
 For each web URL, Branch will look for those tags and embed the deep link data (if found) into the deep link.
 Note that Branch also accepts App Links tags for deep linking.
 1. **As query parameters:** Simply append query parameters on to your web url and Branch will take those parameters and put them in deep link data.

 {% protip title="Host deep link data for more than just emails" %}
 In future releases, the Branch marketing link creator and Chrome extension will also scrape your web URL for deep link data to make link creation even easier.
 {% endprotip %}

 ## App changes for Universal Link support

 ### Add your click tracking domain to your Associated Domains
 To enable Universal Links on your click tracking domain, you'll need to add the click tracking domain to your Associated Domains entitlement.
 Follow [these instructions](/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project) to add your click tracking domain to Associated Domains.
 Your domain will likely be entered as `applinks:email.example.com`.

 ### Handle links for web-only content

 If you have links to content that exists only on web, and not in the app (for example, an Unsubscribe button, or a temporary marketing webpage that isn't in the app) then this code snippet will ensure all links that have not had the deep linking script applied will open in a browser.

 You should add this code snippet inside the `deepLinkHandler` code block in `application:didFinishLaunchingWithOptions:`.
 Note that this uses query `open_web_browser=true`, but you can choose whatever you like.
 This should match the web URL you enter in the email.

 **Objective C**

 {% highlight objc %}
 if (params[@"+non_branch_link"] && [params[@"+non_branch_link"] rangeOfString:@"open_web_browser=true"].location != NSNotFound) {
   NSURL url = [NSURL URLWithString:params[@"+non_branch_link"]];
    if (url) {
      [application openURL:url];
      // check to make sure your existing deep linking logic, if any, is not executed }
 }
 {% endhighlight %}

 **Swift**

 {% highlight swift %}
 if let nonBranchLink = params["+non_branch_link"] {
     if nonBranchLink.rangeOfString("open_web_browser=true") != nil, let url : NSURL = NSURL(string: params["+non_branch_link"]!) {
          application.openURL(url)
     }
 }
 {% endhighlight %}

 ## AASA file for Universal Link support

 Sailthru will host an Apple App Site Association (AASA) file for you, so that your click tracking domain appears to Apple as a Universal Link, and the app will open and deep link.

 To set up your AASA file, obtain the AASA file from your Branch account manager, and follow the [instructions provided by Sailthru](https://getstarted.sailthru.com/mobile/apple-ios-app-universal-links/) for setting up the HTTPS certificates.

 {% protip title="How does it work?"%}
 Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
 Once the app has opened, Branch will collect the referring URL that opened the app (at this time, it will be the click tracking url).
 Inside the app, Branch will robotically “click” the link, registering the click with the ESP, and returning the Branch link information to the Branch SDK inside the app.
 This information is then used to deep link the user to the correct in-app content.
+Visit the "Support" tab for additional information.
  {% endprotip %}

-{% image src="/img/pages/third-party-integrations/responsys/deep-linked-email-post-click.png" center full alt='Deep Linked Email Post-Click Flow' %}

 {% elsif page.support %}